kaizhu256/node-istanbul-lite/README.md

 /*
 example.js

-this script will will run a browser version of istanbul
+this script will will demo the browser-version of istanbul

 instruction
     1. save this script as example.js